Autophagosome: Autophagosome formation

+After the phagophore fully encloses its cargo, it seals and becomes a mature autophagosome.
+This structure then fuses with lysosomes to form an autolysosome, where the contents are degraded and recycled.

-The process is similar in yeast, however the gene names differ.
-For example, LC3 in mammals is Atg8 in yeast and autophagosomes are generated from Pre-Autophagosomal Structure (PAS) which is distinct from the precursor structures in mammalian cells.
+This process is similar in yeast, however the gene names differ.
+For example, LC3 in mammals is Atg8.
+In yeast autophagosomes are generated from Pre-Autophagosomal Structure (PAS) which is distinct from the precursor structures in mammalian cells.
 The pre-autophagosomal structure in yeast is described as a complex localized near the vacuole.
 However the significance of this localization is not known.
-Mature yeast autophagosomes fuse directly with vacuoles or lysosomes and do not form amphisomes as in mammals.

-In yeast autophagosome maturation, there are also other known players as Atg1, Atg13 and Atg17.
+Mature yeast autophagosomes fuse directly with vacuoles or lysosomes, and do not form amphisomes as in mammals.
+In yeast autophagosome maturation, there are also other known players such as Atg1, Atg13 and Atg17.
 Atg1 is a kinase upregulated upon induction of autophagy.
 Atg13 regulates Atg1 and together they form a complex called Atg13:Atg1, which receives signals from the master of nutrient sensing – Tor.
 Atg1 is also important in late stages of autophagosome formation.

 Function in neurons

 In neurons, autophagosomes are generated at the neurite tip and mature (acidify) as they travel towards the cell body along the axon.
 This axonal transport is disrupted if huntingtin or its interacting partner HAP1, which colocalize with autophagosomes in neurons, are depleted.